 A new thought came to me recently, while I was googling some research on a new project.

-Because just like with a Google search, we mainly only consider the first few listings that pop up – and ignore the rest.
+Because just like with a Google search, we mainly only consider the first few listings that pop up.

-If you wanted, you could re-file your thoughts and memories so that happier listings pop up first.
+If you wanted, you could right now re-file your thoughts and memories so that happy thought listings pop up first.

 As a result, you could improve your mood and perspective.

 If you repeatedly practice thinking your Positive Evidence Listings, you’ll naturally start to retrieve these happy thoughts and happy memories first and foremost.

 As a result, you will walk around feeling happier on a daily basis.

 Boost your confidence, attitude, and mood with this powerful and thought provoking collection of short essays and happiness strategies.